-Contact Energy operates the Stratford Power Station (SPS) located on State Highway 43 near Stratford in the Patea catchment.
+Contact Energy Ltd operates the Stratford Power Station (SPS) located on State Highway 43 near Stratford in the Patea catchment.
 Contact Energy also operate the associated Ahuroa B Gas Storage facility (AGS).
 This facility is located 7.5 km away in the Waitara catchment.
 Contact Energy hold resource consents that provide for the power station, gas storage, and connecting pipeline.
 The consents allow Contact Energy to abstract water from the Patea River and Kahouri Stream, to discharge to the Patea River and the Kahouri Stream, and onto and into land, to provide for several structures across streams, and to discharge emissions into the air.

-This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Contact Energy's environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of Contact Energy's activities.
+This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Contact Energy's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of the Contact Energy's activities.

 Contact Energy in relation to SPS hold 27 resource consents, which include a total of 232 conditions setting out the requirements that they must satisfy.
-The consents provide for three gas-fired plants, including a combined cycle plant, a smaller open cycle peaking plant, and a yet to be built facility which will comprise a copy of either of the two existing facilities.
+The consents provide for three gas-fired plants, these are a combined cycle plant (TTC1), a smaller open cycle peaking plant (SP1), and a yet to be built facility which will comprise of a copy of either of the two existing facilities.

-During the monitoring period, Contact Energy demonstrated an overall high level of environmental performance.
+During the monitoring period Contact Energy demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included four inspections, 15 water samples collected for physicochemical analysis, three biomonitoring surveys of receiving waters, a review of stack emission testing and emissions data, water abstraction data and wastewater discharge monitoring.
-There was ongoing consultation between the Council and Contact Energy throughout the monitoring period to liaise around matters of interest.
+The Council's monitoring programme for the year under review included five inspections, 10 water samples collected for physicochemical analysis and three biomonitoring surveys of receiving waters.
+In addition, monthly emission results and abstraction records are provided to the Council and are reviewed.